baptisteArno/typebot.io/README.md

 - the viewer, where your user answer the typebot

 These apps are built with awesome web technologies including [Typescript](https://www.typescriptlang.org/), [Next.js](https://nextjs.org/), [Prisma](https://www.prisma.io/), [Chakra UI](https://chakra-ui.com/), [Tailwind CSS](https://tailwindcss.com/).

+## License

+Typebot is open-source under the GNU Affero General Public License Version 3 (AGPLv3).
+You can find it [here](./LICENSE).

+In a few words, it means that:

+- If you commercialize your version of Typebot.
+You need to be clear and provide a prominent mention and link to the original project so people that are considering using their version of the software can be aware of the original project
+- If you modify the original software, you need to open source and publish your modifications